mindplace/nifty_things/thinking_style_quiz/README.md

 favorite thinking styles.
 Professor Anthony Gregorc, professor of curriculum and instruction at the University of Connecticut, has divided these into four groups:

-- Concrete Sequential
-- Concrete Random
-- Abstract Random
-- Abstract Sequential

-Concrete Sequential Thinkers tend to be based in reality.
+- <b>Concrete Sequential</b>: these thinkers tend to be based in reality.
 They process information in an ordered, sequential, linear way.

-Concrete Random Thinkers are experimenters.
+- <b>Concrete Random</b>: these thinkers are experimenters.

-Abstract Random Thinkers organize information through reflection, and thrive in unstructured, people-oriented environments.
+- <b>Abstract Random</b>: these thinkers organize information through reflection, and thrive in unstructured, people-oriented environments.

-Abstract Sequential Thinkers love the world of theory and abstract thought.
+- <b>Abstract Sequential<b/>: these thinkers love the world of theory and abstract thought.

 We stress that no thinking style is superior; they are simply different.
 Each style can be effective in its own way.
 The important thing is that you become more aware of